 - Martial Pacifist: Many Ionians don't like to fight, and they certainly won't strike first, but they will defend themselves with force if necessary.

 - Nothing Is the Same Anymore: The nation once at peace and balance with itself that Ionia was introduced as is slowly becoming a thing of the past.
-The biggest and most defining wound dealt was the Noxian invasion, but other rising threats include Zed's Order of Shadows gaining prominence over the original Kinkou Order, the current Kinkou Order's Power Trio finally dissolving with Akali seeking a more aggressive path of fighting enemies, Jhin being revealed to have ties to the Ionian council, Syndra's chaotic rise to power, the vastaya rebellion led by Xayah, the rising Darkin threat... the worst part is that it's increasingly clear that Swain isn't done with pursuing Ionia just yet.
+The biggest and most defining wound dealt was the Noxian invasion, but other rising threats include Zed's Order of Shadows gaining prominence over the original Kinkou Order, the current Kinkou Order's Power Trio dissolving with Akali seeking a more aggressive path of fighting enemies, Jhin being revealed to have ties to the Ionian council, Syndra's chaotic rise to power, the vastaya rebellion led by Xayah, the rising Darkin threat... the worst part is that it's increasingly clear that Swain isn't done with pursuing Ionia just yet.

 - The Shangri-La: Like Piltover, Ionia is very much an educational center for the rest of Valoran, though in martial arts rather than technology.
 A lot of Ionian champions have it in their biographies that they were someone's student, someone's mentor, or both.

 - Supernatural Martial Arts: Most Ionians have a touch of magic worked into their combat style, though it's generally not acknowledged as magic.
 For example, Irelia clearly uses telekinesis to control her blades, and Yasuo has some elemental control over air, but these are described as extensions of Ionian dance and swordplay, respectively.